14B NCAC 16 .0103 DEFINITIONS

 (1) "Agency Head" means the Chairman of the Board.

-(3) "Armed Private Security Officer" means an individual employed, full time or part time, by a contract security company or a proprietary security organization:
+(3) "Armed Security Guard" means an individual employed, full time or part time, by a contract security company or a proprietary security organization:

-(a) who at any time wears, carries, or possesses a firearm in the performance of his duties; and
+(a) who at any time wears, carries, or possesses a firearm in the performance of his or her duties; and

 (b) whose principal duty is that of: